ssoready/ssoready-example-app-python-flask-saml/README.md

 ## Running it yourself

-To check out this repo yourself, you'll need a working installation of `dotnet`.
+To check out this repo yourself, you'll need a working installation of Python.
 Then, run:

 ```